shanin11/GEOL0069-FINAL-PROJECT-/README.md

 ![GMM Classification Maps](gmm_classification_maps.png)

-The GMM maps show a dramatic expansion of desert scrub across the basin, from 854 km² in 2015 to 5,818 km² in 2024.
-Open water and brine remain concentrated in the North Aral Sea and remnant Eastern basin.
+The GMM maps show a dramatic expansion of desert scrub across the basin, from 854 km² in 2015 to 5,818 km² in 2024 (see table below).
+Open water and brine remain concentrated in the North Aral Sea and towards the west, brine is concentrated in the south aswell.
 White areas reflect cloud-masked pixels excluded during preprocessing.

 ### Water Area Time Series